-The following table sets forth information regarding the beneficial ownership of our common stock by the selling stockholders, the number of shares of our common stock offered hereby by the selling stockholders and information with respect to shares to be beneficially owned by the selling stockholders after completion of this offering and the concurrent share repurchase.
+The following table sets forth information regarding the beneficial ownership of our common stock by the selling stockholders, the number of shares of our common stock offered hereby by the selling stockholders and information with respect to shares to be beneficially owned by the selling stockholders after completion of this offering.

-The number of shares of common stock outstanding and percentages of beneficial ownership provided in the table below are based on the beneficial ownership as of July 31, 2021 and are based on 92,883,540 shares of our common stock, par value \$0.01 per share, outstanding as of July 31, 2021 and, when indicated, give effect to the repurchase by us of 4,372,540 shares of our common stock in the concurrent share repurchase (assuming that the price per share to be paid by us in connection with the concurrent share repurchase is \$45.74, which is the closing sales price of our common stock as reported on the Nasdaq on September 10, 2021).
+The number of shares of common stock outstanding and percentages of beneficial ownership provided in the table below are based on the beneficial ownership as of July 31, 2021 and are based on 92,883,540 shares of our common stock, par value \$0.01 per share, outstanding as of July 31, 2021.
 As of July 31, 2021, we had 30 holders of record of our common stock.